-Given the performance of the Company, the Directors have declared a fully franked final dividend of 1.50 cents per share in respect of the year ended 31 July 2013.
-The record date for this dividend will be 31 October 2013 with payment due on 21 November 2013.
-This final dividend will bring the total fully franked dividend for FY2013 to 2.00 cents per share, compared with 1.75 cents per share in FY2012.
+Based on the performance of Clover in FY14, the Directors have declared a fully franked final dividend for FY14 of 0.5 cents per share.
+The record date for this dividend will be 31 October 2014, with payment due on 20 November 2014.
+Together with the interim dividend of 0.5 cents per share declared in March 2014, the total dividend paid in respect to FY14 is 1.0 cent per share, compared with 2.0 cents per share in FY13.
+The Directors acknowledge that the total FY14 dividend payment is a reduction against FY13, however consider this prudent given the trading conditions experienced throughout FY14.